Woman Hiking Rocky Alpine Trail with Teal Backpack

 The Weekend Comfort Champion: Gregory Jade 53

-Best For: Day hikers and weekend backpackers who want a customizable fit and active suspension without paying a premium.
+Best For: Weekend backpackers who want a customizable fit and active suspension without paying an ultralight premium.

 Key Specs